i-MSCP/plugins/incubator/InstantSSH/README.md

-## i-MSCP InstantSSH plugin v1.0.2
+## i-MSCP InstantSSH plugin v2.0.0

-Plugin allowing to provide full SSH access to customers.
+Plugin allowing to provide full or restricted SSH access to your customers.

 ### Introduction

-This plugin allow to give your customers a full SSH access by allowing them to add their SSH keys in i-MSCP.
-This plugin doesn't provide a secured shell environment such as jailkit.
-Therefore, customers to which an SSH access is given must be trusted even if they are restricted in their actions.
-For the same reason, no reseller interface is provided at this moment.
-Thus, SSH permissions can be added only through the admin interface.
+This plugin allow to give your customers a full or restriected SSH access (jailed shell).
+A customer to which SSH permissions are given can add it own SSH key through its SSH key interface and then use it to login.

 For each customer, you can set the maximum number of allowed SSH keys, and choose if they can override the default authentication options.
 The authentication options are those specified in the documentation of the authorized_keys file